 Describes the discovery and colonization of North America by the Vikings using supportive evidence uncovered at L'Anse aux Meadows, a site in northern Newfoundland that is "the first authenticated Norse site in North America."

 Contains information on Newfoundland topics such as its discovery, military history and fishing industry.
-Signal Hill specific information includes it's past uses as a signaling location, hospitals located there. miltary history and fortifications, Marconi's transatlantic transmissions, Cabot Tower and it's current status as a National Historic Sites.
+Signal Hill specific information includes it's past uses as a signaling location, hospitals located there. miltary history and fortifications, Marconi's transatlantic transmissions, Cabot Tower and it's current status as a National Historic Site of Canada.

 In Cantwells’ Way, James E. Candow examines the relationship between people, place and technology at the Cape Spear Lighthouse in Newfoundland and Labrador.
-Modern lighthouses and fog alarms were products of the new understandings of light and sound that emerged from the Scientific Revolution, so lightkeepers and their families were therefore in the vanguard of technological change in their communities.
+Modern lighthouses and fog alarms were products of the new understandings of light and sound that emerged from the Scientific Revolution, making lightkeepers and their families the vanguard of technological change in their communities.

 "The Lookout - A History of Signal Hill" provides a meticulous chronicle of this Newfoundland icon.
 Its colorful military history, its seminal toleas a signaling station and a center of international communication and the politics of building Cabot Tower.